-Did you know that back pain is the most common pain to experience at some point in your life?
-A shocking 30 million working days were lost to musculoskeletal problems including back pain, neck and upper limb problems in the UK in 2016.
+Whether it's lower back pain, sciatic nerve pain or a slipped disc, back pain is the most common pain to experience at some point in your life.
+A shocking 30 million working days were lost to musculoskeletal problems including back pain, neck pain and upper limb problems in the UK in 2016.

 These figures led to health experts warning that the increases in sedentary lifestyles are to blame, according to statistics the average Briton can spend can spend around 6.5 hours a day sat in front of a computer.